Bangladesh e-Government Computer Incident Response Team: History

-BGD e-Gov CIRT was established by the federal government after the Bangladesh Bank robbery incident took place.
-It was originally introduced by the Bangladesh Computer Council (BCC) in 2015.
-BGD e-GOV CIRT became operational in February 2016.
+It was originally introduced by the Bangladesh Computer Council (BCC) in 2015 under the supervision of the now defunct LICT Project.
+BGD e-GOV CIRT became operational in February 2016 and was formally established by the federal government after the Bangladesh Bank robbery incident took place.

 It also signed a memorandum of understanding (MoU) with the government of India's Ministry of Electronics and Information Technology on 8 April 2017 and remained the member of the Indian Computer Emergency Response Team until 7 April 2022.
 It is also a permanent member of the OIC Computer Emergency Response Team.
 In September 2018 BGD e-Gov CIRT became a trusted introducer incorporated by the European Computer Incident Response Team.